SCIEPublish journals follow the guidelines of COPE's

 Research Involving Animals

-All experimental research on animals must comply with institutional, national, or international guidelines.
-The author should ensure that the manuscript must contains a statement that the experimental research on animals of the study has been approved by the relevant ethical committee and that the whole research process complies with ethical guidelines.
+All experimental research on animals must comply with relevant institutional, national, or international guidelines and regulations.
+The corresponding author must ensure that the manuscript includes a statement that the relevant ethical committee approved the animal experiments and that the entire research process complies with ethical guidelines.

-If a study is granted an exemption from requiring ethics approval, the name of the ethics committee granting the exemption and the reason(s) for the exemption should be detailed.
-Editors will take account of animal welfare issues and reserve the right to reject a manuscript, especially if the research involves protocols that are inconsistent with commonly accepted norms of animal research.
+If the study is granted an exemption from requiring ethics approval, the name of the ethics committee granting the exemption and the reason(s) for the exemption should be detailed.
+Editors will take into account animal welfare issues and reserve the right to reject a manuscript, especially if the research involves protocols that are inconsistent with commonly accepted norms of animal research.

 Research Involving Cell Lines

 Authors must indicate the origin of any cell lines they used so that the research can be replicated.
-For established cell lines, the provenance should be stated and references must also be given to either a published paper or to a commercial source.
-If the study includes de novo cell lines unpublished previously, appropriate approval from an institutional review board or equivalent ethical committee, and written informed consent from human origin, should be obtained.
-Such statements should be listed on the “Ethics Statement” section in the manuscript.
+For established cell lines, the provenance should be stated, and references should be provided to either a published paper or a commercial source.
+If the study includes de novo cell lines that have not been previously published, appropriate approval from an institutional review board or equivalent ethical committee and written informed consent from human subjects should be obtained.
+Such statements should be listed in the "Ethics Statement" section in the manuscript.

 Research Involving Plants

-All experimental research on plants (either cultivated or wild), including collection of plant material, must comply with institutional, national, or international guidelines.
-Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement specifying the appropriate permissions and/or licenses.
-The journal recommends that authors comply with the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
+All experimental research on plants (either cultivated or wild), including the collection of plant material, must comply with institutional, national, or international guidelines.
+Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement identifying the appropriate permissions and/or licenses.
+SCIEPublish recommends that authors comply with the

 Authorship